AVEVA/sample-pi_web_api-common_actions-python/README.md

 To run the sample code:

 - Clone the GitHub repository
-- Open the Python folder with your IDE
+- Open the "sample-pi_web_api-common_actions-python" folder with your IDE
 - Install the required modules by running the following command in the terminal: `pip install -r requirements.txt`
 - Run the application using the following command in the terminal: `python .\program.py` where `program.py` is the program you want to run. e.g `python .\create_sandbox.py`